The Trademarks Law Review: Romania

 The condition of graphic representation of the trademark no longer applies.
 According to the new law, a trademark may consist of any sign, including marks consisting of position, motion or multimedia.

 Deadline for payment of the issuance of the registration certificate

 Before the entry into force of the new trademark law, under the old law, the failure to pay the issuance of the registration certificate had no legal consequences.
 Therefore, the register was clogged with thousands of marks that were neither dead nor alive.

 The new law introduces the obligation for the trademark applicant to pay the fee for the issuance of the trademark registration certificate within 30 days as of the date of completion of the registration proceedings.
 Where the fee is not paid in time, the trademark is deemed to be rejected.

 This will have a positive effect on the number of active trademarks.

 Declaration regarding the clarification of the list of goods

-The main problem of this declaration is of practical nature.
+The main problem of this declaration is of a practical nature.
 In the draft of the law, a deadline of six months from the date of supposed entry into force was mentioned.
-However, the law entered into force much later and the juridical commission of the parliament considered that two months and a half was sufficient for submitting this declaration.
+However, the law entered into force much later, and the Juridical Commission of Parliament considered that two-and-a-half months was sufficient for submitting this declaration.